procrastinate-org/procrastinate/docs/howto/command_line.rst

 Procrastinate installs a command-line tool, which allows to do some operations:

-- Prepare your database for procrastinate (run the database migrations)
+- Prepare your database for procrastinate (apply the database schema)
 - Launch a worker
 - Defer a task
 - ...